splitgraph/sgr/README.md

 ### `OUTPUT mountpoint [hash]`

-Sets the PG default schema search path to a given mountpoint, checks out the hash new hash calculations / image commits off of it.
+Sets the PG default schema search path to a given mountpoint, checks out the hash in order to base new hash calculations / image commits off of it.

 As discussed, we'll probably be replacing it with an explicit parameter passed to the executor.
 However, this currently allows for pseudo-multistage builds by changing the OUTPUT midway through the file and doing an `IMPORT`